Head of the Armed Forces: Gallery of images

-George II at the Battle of Dettingen by John Wootton.
+George II at the Battle of Dettingen oil-on-canvas, by John Wootton.
 King George II at the Battle of Dettingen in 1743 remains the last time a British monarch personally led his troops into battle.

-King George V inspecting the British 29th Division prior to the division's departure for Gallipoli in 1915.
+King George V inspecting the 29th Division, British Army, prior to the division's departure for Gallipoli in 1915.
 The division commander, Major General Aylmer Hunter-Weston, rides alongside the King at the right of the photo.

-Queen Elizabeth II posing for a photograph with soldiers from the Household Cavalry, at Combermere Barracks in 2012.
+Commander-in-Chief Queen Elizabeth II with members of the Household Cavalry, at Combermere Barracks in 2012.

-A warning sign posted "By Command of the Defence Council".

-King Charles III greeting veterans at the British Normandy Memorial in Ver-sur-Mer, France to mark the 80th anniversary of the D-Day landings.
+King Charles III greeting veterans at the British Normandy Memorial in Ver-sur-Mer, France, to mark the 80th anniversary of the D-Day landings.